 Even if your account information hasn’t been publicly identified as leaked, it’s possible that it may be leaked in the future, so there are steps that you can do to help protect yourself against that.
 You can start by signing up for the Have I Been Pwned notification service so you’re immediately alerted if your email is ever included in future dumps.

-What Are We Doing To Help?At Epic, we’ve been working hard to try to hunt down password dumps in order to proactively reset passwords for player accounts when we believe they are leaked online.
-While this approach involves a lot of manual work on our side, we believe that it prevents a significant amount of fraud.
-However, this approach doesn’t find every impacted account, or you might have created your Epic account after we checked a particular password dump.
+What Are We Doing To Help?We’ve been working hard to hunt down password dumps in order to proactively reset passwords for player accounts that may have been leaked online.
+This approach involves a lot of manual work on our side but we believe that it prevents a significant amount of fraud.

 Good Security Practices